4,4'-Difluorobenzophenone

 4,4’-Difluorobenzophenone is an organic compound with the formula of (FC_{6}H_{4})_{2}CO.
-This colorless solid is commonly used as a precursor to PEEK, or polyetherether ketone, a so-called high performance polymer.
+This colorless solid is commonly used as a precursor to PEEK, or polyether ether ketone, a so-called high performance polymer.
 Because PEEK is resistant to attack, it is commonly used in carbon fiber coatings and cable insulation.

 Synthesis

 4,4’-Difluorobenzophenone is prepared by the acylation of fluorobenzene with p-fluorobenzoyl chloride.
 The conversion is typically conducted in the presence of an aluminium chloride catalyst in a petroleum ether solvent.